mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 This is the firm resolve with arousing one’s vow.
 Saying, I am resolved to do so, to listen to Buddha’s teaching, to try to understand the true meaning of Buddha’s teaching.
 Forever.
 We try to move in the deep course of practicing Buddha’s teaching.

 In the *Sutra of Samadhi*, there is a pretty similar verse there.
 The *Samadhi Sutra* was translated by the Chinese between 290 and 306 (CE).
 So in this sutra it says, “How profound the dharma is.
 Rare to meet with, rare to listen to.
 How lucky we are.
-In virtue of quality accumulated in the past.
-I now have it to listen to.
+In virtue of quality accumulated in the past, I now have it to listen to.
 What a joy it is.”
 This a verse which occurs in the *Sutra of Samadhi*, concentration.

 So “how profound the dharma is” – it is almost the same as the first line of the Verse of Opening the Sutra, “The unsurpassed, penetrating, and perfect dharma.”
 But in the Sutra of Samadhi it says, “How profound the dharma is.
 Rare to meet with, rare to listen to.
 How lucky we are.”

 “In virtue of quality accumulated in the past”: I think the life in the present is a result from the virtue which you have accumulated in the past.
 This is the result of your life.
 Result of your life you can have opportunity to listen to the Buddha’s teaching, or to listen to your heart, to listen to the significance of human life, to listen to the meaning of compassion you want to share with.
 This is a great opportunity for you, as a result of your past life, in which you had served many, many buddhas and bodhisattvas.
 Then, that’s why you can have this opportunity.
 That is the meaning of this line, “in virtue of quality accumulated in the past.”

 So that’s why your life is quite different from others’.
 Many people don’t pay attention to spiritual life.
-Or many people, even though we call them to listen to us, to listen to Buddha’s teaching, but they don’t turn to us.
-They don’t look at us.
+Or many people, even though we call them to listen to us, to listen to Buddha’s teaching, but they don’t turn to us, they don’t look at us.
 So very naturally they are going on their own way, always.

 But, you can do this.
 It is quite different from others’ lives.
 So that’s why it says, ““in virtue of quality” – this is your quality – “accumulated in the past...
 I now have it to listen to.”
 And then, “What a joy it is.”
 This is really expression of your joy, how grateful I am for having this great opportunity to listen to and practice together, and sharing our life with people.